-Europe has had great companies in hardware and telecoms, and a few very good enterprise companies, but really has never built any successful consumer internet companies, social media companies, or huge mobile application companies.
+Europe has had great companies in hardware and telecoms, and a few very good enterprise companies, but has never really built any successful consumer internet companies, social media companies, or huge mobile application companies.
 So it is missing three links already – and therefore there is no experience in Europe of dealing with large data or large scale AI companies.

 The only exception is Google DeepMind – but that is [now] an American company.
 It was wholly acquired by Alphabet.

-A: The US is ahead because it is simultaneously strong in research and implementation, has the world’s best VC-entrepreneur ecosystem and has a huge head start with the likes of Google, Facebook and Amazon.
+The US is ahead because it is simultaneously strong in research and implementation, has the world’s best VC-entrepreneur ecosystem and has a huge head start with the likes of Google, Facebook and Amazon.

 Already in America there has been four or five decades of interdisciplinary collaboration: semiconductor people helping PC people helping software people helping internet people helping social media people helping mobile people.
 And now all the resources are helping AI people.
 This whole linkage and heritage continues in Silicon Valley